tvepzzz/wow-desserts/README.md

 # Dessert website

-### This is the first version of this site, in the future I will make this site with TypeScript and MongoDB, add the ability to register, rate desserts etc.; add animations to this site for smooth use
+### This is the first version of this site, in the future I will make this site with TypeScript and MongoDB, add the ability to register, comment and search desserts,  etc.; add animations to this site for smooth use

 ### But for now, you can visit the current simple version of my project 👇
 ## [Visit](https://anastasiya-desserts.vercel.app/) 🦅